How Biden’s Path to Citizenship Will Affect Immigration

 The Biden immigration reform bill pushes the majority of the president’s essential campaign promises regarding undocumented immigrants’ naturalization.
 During the primaries, President Biden referred to the Trump administration’s mass deportations and restrictive policies as an “unrelenting assault” against American values and said that he would continue to protect the border while making sweeping changes to improve the policies.

-Congress’s Reaction to Biden’s Path to Citizenship Plan
+Congress’s Reaction to Biden’s Pathway to Citizenship Plan

-As anticipated, many Congress members are experiencing a mixed response to Biden’s path to citizenship plan that falls mainly along the party lines.
+As anticipated, many Congress members are experiencing a mixed response to Biden’s plan that falls mainly along the party lines.

 Democratic Representative Linda Sánchez from California will lead the immigration legislation in the House, and Senator Bob Menendez of New Jersey will lead the effort in the U.S. Senate.
 Republicans were less excited to welcome the inbound president’s strategy.
 Arkansas Republican Senator Tom Cotton said Biden’s program was “extreme” and was one of the first to denounce his immigration efforts in America.